srishtirawat29/AI/README.md

 # This is a submission for IS 597: DSO</br>
 ## TYPE 3 Solved Game Analysis on Hexapawn

 This is a game of hexapawn.
 I have used and modified the original code by tochiton to prove that Hexapawn is a solved game for my analysis.
 I have also included variations to play the 4X4 version and also a 5X5 version of the game, for the purpose of this analysis.
 This program uses minimax and alpha beta pruning for the game tree search and move selection.
+For more description, you can refer my video presenrtation AT https://mediaspace.illinois.edu/media/t/1_npyfb1gh?st=0&ed=51300

 # Motivation behind the project
 I was very intrigued by the concept of “solved games”, perfect information and perfect play.
 That is why I chose to select this topic for my final project.
 For me, as the aim of the project, grasping and demonstrating the concept computationally was more important than the game I selected to demonstrate that.
 I have to say I thouroughly enjoyed the process and learned so much along the way.